Black Women Picking Up Firearms For Self-Defense

 Gently she adds that if the student isn’t comfortable with the lethal potential of the gun, buying one might not be for her.

-Marchelle Tigner, known to her students and others as “Tig,” is on a mission: to train at least 1 million women how to shoot a firearm.
+Marchelle Tigner is on a mission: to train at least 1 million women how to shoot a firearm.
 She had spent no time around guns before joining the National Guard.
 Now, as a survivor of domestic violence and sexual assault, she wants to give other women of color the training she hadn’t had.

 “It’s important, especially for black women, to learn how to shoot,” Tigner said, noting that black women are more likely to be victims of domestic violence.
 “We need to learn how to defend ourselves.”